-- Taking high doses of opioids for long-term management of chronic malignant or non-malignant pain. - Receiving rotating opioid medication regimens (and thus are at risk for incomplete cross-tolerance). - Discharged from emergency medical care following opioid intoxication or poisoning. - At high risk for overdose because of a legitimate medical need for analgesia, coupled with a suspected or confirmed history of substance use disorder or non-medical use of prescription or illicit opioids. - On certain opioid preparations that may increase risk for opioid overdose such as extended release/long-acting preparations. - Completing mandatory opioid detoxification or abstinence programs. - Recently released from incarceration and with a history of opioid use disorder (and presumably with reduced opioid tolerance and high risk of relapse to opioid use).
+- Taking high doses of opioids for long-term management of chronic malignant or non- malignant pain. - Receiving rotating opioid medication regimens (and thus are at risk for incomplete cross-tolerance). - Discharged from emergency medical care following opioid intoxication or poisoning. - At high risk for overdose because of a legitimate medical need for analgesia, coupled with a suspected or confirmed history of substance abuse, dependence, or non-medical use of prescription or illicit opioids. - On certain opioid preparations that may increase risk for opioid overdose such as extended release/long-acting preparations. - Completing mandatory opioid detoxification or abstinence programs.

-It may also be advisable to suggest that the at-risk patient create an "overdose plan" to share with friends, partners, and/or caregivers.
-Such a plan would contain information on the signs of overdose and how to administer naloxone or otherwise provide emergency care (as by calling 911).
+Recently released from incarceration and a past user or abuser of opioids (and presumably with reduced opioid tolerance and high risk of relapse to opioid use).

-DECIDE WHETHER AND WHEN TO END OPIOID
+It also may be advisable to suggest that the atrisk patient create an "overdose plan" to share with friends, partners and/or caregivers.
+Such a plan would contain information on the signs of overdose and how to administer naloxone (e.g.: using a FDA-approved preparation of naloxone, a naloxone autoinjector or other FDA approved devices as they become available) or otherwise provide emergency care (as by calling 911).

-THERAPY.
+DECIDE WHETHER AND WHEN TO END OPIOID THERAPY.
 Certain situations may warrant immediate cessation of prescribing.
-These generally occur when out-of-control behaviors indicate that continued prescribing is unsafe or causing harm to the patient.2 Examples include altering or selling prescriptions, accidental or intentional overdose, multiple episodes of running out early (due to excessive use), doctor shopping, or engaging in threatening behavior.
+These generally occur when out-of-control behaviors indicate that continued prescribing is unsafe or causing harm to the patient [2].
+Examples include altering or selling prescriptions, accidental or intentional overdose, multiple episodes of running out early (due to excessive use), doctor shopping, or engaging in threatening behavior.